Embloy/Embloy-Developers/docs/core/tokens/authentication_token_service.md

         + ``<subscription>`` must be a valid subscription
     3. ``<custom_exp>`` *<span style={{color:"#808080"}}>OPTIONAL </span>*
         + Date
-        + ``<custom_exp>`` Describes a custom expiriation date and must be in the future.
-If it exceeds the subscriptions expiration date, the earlier of the two will be used instead.
+        + ``<custom_exp>`` Describes a custom expiration date and must be in the future.
+If it exceeds the subscription's expiration date, the earlier of the two will be used instead.

    ####
    ###### Pipeline